xbeat/Machine-Learning/README.md

 Introduction to LSTM and GRU

 Long Short-Term Memory (LSTM) and Gated Recurrent Unit (GRU) are advanced recurrent neural network architectures designed to handle sequential data and long-term dependencies.
 These models have revolutionized natural language processing, time series analysis, and many other sequence-based tasks.

+## Bias-Variance Trade-off in Machine Learning with Python

+Understanding Bias-Variance Trade-off

+The bias-variance trade-off is a fundamental concept in machine learning that helps us understand the balance between model complexity and generalization.
+It's crucial for developing models that perform well on both training and unseen data.

 ## Choosing the Best Embedding Model for RAG in Python